 London and the South East

-London was “filled” with “manifestly premature” peace rumours on 7 November, the Times newspaper remarked the following day; rumours which had caused “great excitement” throughout the capital, with newspaper vendors being “literally stormed” by crowds wanting to learn what was happening, according to the London correspondent of the Plymouth Western Morning News.14
+London was “filled” with “manifestly premature” peace rumours on 7 November, the London Times remarked the day after; rumours, the London correspondent of the Plymouth Western Morning News reported, which had created “great excitement” throughout the capital, with newspaper vendors being “literally stormed” by crowds wanting to learn what was happening.
+14

-The news entered Parliament “almost immediately after questions [in the House of Commons]”, the Westminster Gazette stated, and “for the rest of the day the House was but scantily attended, as members were waiting about to gain confirmation of a story which spread rapidly through London.”
-On the whole, the MPs reacted “calmly” to the news.15
+The news entered Parliament “almost immediately after [question-time in the House of Commons]”, the Westminster Gazette stated, and “for the rest of the day the House was but scantily attended, as members were waiting about to gain confirmation of a story which spread rapidly through London.”
+On the whole, the MPs reacted “calmly” – “Was it that no one could really accustom himself to thinking that the war was over?”.
+15

-Tension in the capital was “very great”, according to the Manchester Guardian correspondent.
+Tension in the capital was “very great”, according to the Manchester Guardian.
 “Women weeping, men running, and in every stores or office that one went into the whole place seemed suddenly to have become vocal.
 It was an extraordinary change after the general quietude of these places in the war.”
-The news was perhaps “too big even for Whitehall”, where “in official quarters” the tension “took the form of silence and waiting, for no one liked to prophesy”.17
+The news was perhaps “too big even for Whitehall”, where “in official quarters” the tension “took the form of silence and waiting, for no one liked to prophesy”.
+17

-The Globe explained in its “Final Night Edition” of 7 November that the armistice story, supposedly based on “official authority”, was no more than a rumour that had reached “a Foreign Embassy in London”.
+The Globe explained in its “Final Night Edition” of 7 November that the armistice story, supposedly based on “official authority”, was no more than a rumour from “a Foreign Embassy in London”.
 It now pointed out that, “geographically”, the German delegation could not “yet have met Marshal Foch and . . . capitulated”, something it and many other papers had evidently not considered until the Foreign Office issued its warning.
-The next day, ignoring its effects in London and other parts of Britain, the paper told of “extraordinary demonstrations” occurring in New York and Washington after the false news arrived in the United States.20
+The next day, ignoring its effects in London and other parts of Britain, the paper told of “extraordinary demonstrations” in New York City and Washington when the peace news arrived there.
+20

-London’s False Armistice lasted only a short time; but while it did the “more volatile Southerner” certainly “began to let himself go” according to one Lancashire paper.21 A “moment of excitement” producing “a flash of rejoicing” is how one London resident described it.
-Obviously disappointing, it nevertheless lifted Londoners’ spirits and boosted their morale: it had the “effect of stirring the sluggish pulse of the people” who now “walk more briskly and exchange light hearted banter as they jostle each other”.19
+London’s False Armistice lasted only a short time; but while it did the “more volatile Southerner” certainly “began to let himself go”, in the words of one Lancashire paper.
+21 And a “moment of excitement” producing “a flash of rejoicing” is how one London resident described it.
+Obviously disappointing, it nevertheless lifted Londoners’ spirits and boosted their morale: it had the “effect of stirring the sluggish pulse of the people” who now “walk more briskly and exchange light hearted banter as they jostle each other”.
+19

 The South West

-In its Saturday 9 November issue, the weekly Gloucestershire Chronicle – “The County Conservative Organ” – noted that armistice “rumours were current in Gloucester on Thursday afternoon” but had been “quickly blown into thin air” (by the official denials), and congratulated the public for reacting with “wholly admirable calmness”.
-It is not clear, however, whether “admirable calmness” was here referring specifically to the people of Gloucester’s behaviour on 7 November, because this particular Chronicle item seems to be taken from a wholly inaccurate short statement in the Daily Mail’s Friday 8 November London issue alleging a national “indifference” to Thursday’s false news.25
+On Saturday 9 November, the weekly Gloucestershire Chronicle – “The County Conservative Organ” – noted that armistice “rumours were current in Gloucester on Thursday afternoon” but had been “quickly blown into thin air” (by the official denials), and congratulated the public for reacting with “wholly admirable calmness”.
+It is not clear, however, whether “admirable calmness” was here describing specifically the people of Gloucester’s behaviour on 7 November, because this particular Chronicle item seems to be from a wholly inaccurate short statement in the Daily Mail’s Friday 8 November London issue alleging a national “indifference” to Thursday’s armistice confusion.
+25

-How the armistice news affected people in Gloucestershire as a whole, therefore, is unclear.
-But farther to the south-west, the port of Plymouth’s two sister newspapers gave quite detailed accounts of what happened there, in the cathedral city of Exeter, in other parts of Devon, and in parts of Cornwall.
+How people in Gloucestershire as a whole reacted is, therefore, unclear.
+But farther to the south-west, the port of Plymouth’s two sister papers gave quite detailed descriptions of what happened there, in the cathedral city of Exeter, in other parts of Devon, and in parts of Cornwall.

-From the town centre, people would have been aware of what was going on a short distance away in Devonport, the harbour and Royal Navy Dockyard area of Plymouth, where the news was being celebrated very loudly.
-Vessels in the harbour set off their sirens and hooters and discharged “rockets”.
-Convinced the news was true, those with the authority here did allow the church bells to be rung, adding to the “general din”.
+From the town centre, people would have been aware of loud celebrations going on a short distance away in Devonport, the harbour and Royal Navy Dockyard area of Plymouth.
+Vessels in the harbour set off their sirens and hooters and discharged “rockets”, and those in authority permitted the church bells to be rung, adding to the “general din”.
 High spirits prevailed, particularly “at the places of amusement” where there was hearty singing of patriotic songs.
-Warnings that the peace news was unconfirmed were eventually circulated, but people refused to believe them and “openly derided” them.26 How long into the night Devonport and the rest of the town carried on celebrating was not noted.
+Warnings that there was no armistice were eventually circulated, but people “openly derided” them.
+26 How long into the night Devonport and the rest of the town celebrated was not noted.

-According to the Western Evening Herald, in addition to the armistice news, rumours had also reached Plymouth that the German High Seas Fleet had surrendered.
+The Western Evening Herald recounted that rumours had also reached Plymouth that the German High Seas Fleet had surrendered.
 “The crowds hummed like hives of bees beneath the newspaper windows . . . .
-The telephones hardly ceased wanting to know for many hours, calls coming from [several named places around Devon and Cornwall] not to speak of local and Service rings.
-But there was no foundation for what they wanted to hear, and some were inclined to discuss and argue the matter, so certain were they.”28
+The telephones hardly ceased wanting to know for many hours, [with] calls coming from [around Devon and Cornwall] not to speak of local and Service rings.
+But there was no foundation for what they wanted to hear, and some were inclined to discuss and argue the matter, so certain were they.”
+28

-Local papers around the industrial Midlands and North of England record that the armistice news arrived in Birmingham, Blackburn, Derby, Hartlepool, Huddersfield, Hull, Leeds, Liverpool, Nantwich, Newcastle-upon-Tyne, Rochdale, Sheffield, and Stoke-on-Trent.
-But information about what happened in the region on 7 November is sparse.
+Local papers serving the industrial Midlands and the North of England record that the armistice news was in Birmingham, Blackburn, Derby, Hartlepool, Huddersfield, Hull, Leeds, Liverpool, Nantwich, Newcastle-upon-Tyne, Rochdale, Sheffield, and Stoke-on-Trent.
+But they said little about what happened in these towns and elsewhere in the regions on 7 November in response to the news.

-In the West Midlands, for instance, Birmingham papers offered just brief allusions such as: “the events of yesterday” and “the spread of unofficial reports”; “yesterday rumour had another field day”; and “there was a false alarm yesterday afternoon”.29 How people reacted to the news – whether they left their homes and workplaces to fill the streets and towns, started celebrating, or just took it all calmly and awaited further information – was not covered.
+In the West Midlands, for instance, Birmingham papers offered just brief allusions such as: “the events of yesterday” and “the spread of unofficial reports”; “yesterday rumour had another field day”; and “there was a false alarm yesterday afternoon”.
+29 How people reacted – whether they left their homes and workplaces to fill the streets and towns, started celebrating, or just carried on as normal – was not covered.

-In the East Midlands, the Derby Daily Telegraph, providing a little more information, recounted that the Reuters message – “the great hoax” – had “gripped the town and spread like a prairie fire” in a matter of minutes.
-People clamoured for newspapers “as they will probably never clamour for them again”.
-And later, when they heard the peace news had been denied, they refused to accept that the war was not over and “laughed at” the contradictory messages which then “had to be withdrawn from circulation”.
-For the people of Derby, the newspaper felt the whole affair had been “a very disagreeable . . . very bitter experience”.30
+In the East Midlands, the Derby Daily Telegraph recounted that “the great hoax” had “gripped the town and spread like a prairie fire” in a matter of minutes.
+People clamoured for the papers “as they will probably never clamour for them again”.
+And later “laughed” when told the war was not over and refused to believe it.
+For the people of Derby, the newspaper felt the whole affair had been “a very disagreeable . . . very bitter experience”.
+30

-In the North West, the news arrived in Nantwich (in Cheshire) and in Liverpool just as the local newspapers were putting together their Friday 8 November editions.
-From Liverpool, it spread to Prestatyn, in North Wales, where “there were rumours about the town on Thursday night that an armistice had been signed, but Friday’s news gave a denial”.
+In the North West of England, Nantwich (in Cheshire) and Liverpool heard the news just as the local papers were putting together their Friday 8 November editions.
+From Liverpool it went to Prestatyn in North Wales, where “there were rumours about the town on Thursday night that an armistice had been signed, but Friday’s news gave a denial”.
 The Northern Daily Telegraph, with a 7 November headline “Grand News If True”, cautiously informed Blackburn, in Lancashire, that the war was over if “the News which reaches us this evening is correct”.
-And it spread quickly around Rochdale where, despite “a sense of intense relief at the thought that the long-drawn-out agony was over”, the rejoicing that greeted the news was “of a subdued order”.31
+In Rochdale there was “a sense of intense relief at the thought that the long-drawn-out agony was over”, although the rejoicing that followed was “of a subdued order”.
+From Carlisle, the northernmost city in England, the Cumberland Evening News announced without demur “FIGHTING OVER.
+Armistice Signed.
+GERMANY SURRENDERS.
+Our Victory Complete”, noting in a separate column the source of the information, Marshal Foch’s instructions about where on the Western Front the German delegation should cross the French lines to ask for an armistice, and Reuters’ earlier announcement of the delegation’s arrival.
+31

-In the North East, it “obtained wide currency” in Newcastle-upon-Tyne; was released in Hartlepool just before the arrival of the follow-on cancellation; and confirmed rumours which the Sheffield-based Yorkshire Telegraph and Star claimed had been “flying about very freely in the earlier part of the day”.
-Ignoring the excitement it must have caused in Huddersfield and its surroundings, the local Daily Examiner called the armistice news just another “lying jade”.
+In the North East, it “obtained wide currency” in Newcastle-upon-Tyne; was released in Hartlepool just before the follow-on cancellation; and confirmed rumours which the Sheffield-based Yorkshire Telegraph and Star claimed had been “flying about very freely in the earlier part of the day”.
+Ignoring the excitement it must have caused in Huddersfield and its surroundings, the local Daily Examiner labelled it just another “lying jade”.
 Thick fog in Leeds helps explain the absence of newspaper references to any outdoor gatherings and excitement there.
-The Hull Daily Mail carried the news in its late afternoon edition of 7 November but said nothing about its effects on the city and port.
-It did, however, tell readers how similar news had affected people in New York and Washington, DC, and urged them to wait for an official peace bulletin from the Government “before permitting themselves to rejoice”.32
+The Hull Daily Mail mentioned it in its late afternoon edition of 7 November but said nothing about its effects on the city and port.
+It did, however, tell readers how New York City and Washington, DC, had been affected by similar news and urged them to wait for an official Government peace announcement “before permitting themselves to rejoice”.
+32

 IN SOUTH WALES

-The weekly Merthyr Express, published on Saturdays, related on 9 November how the armistice news “seemed to fly on the wings of the wind” and caused “great excitement” in Merthyr, where “seldom on a fine Thursday afternoon have the streets of the old town been so thronged . . . both old and young in their faces showed that they had big expectations”.
-And how, at “about 5 o’clock p.m.”, the newspaper received confirmation of the news by telephone from “the Cardiff [Coal] Exchange” that the “German Parliamentaires had signed the armistice at 2.30 [that afternoon].
-It is effectually unconditional capitulation”.
-However, because nobody seems to have informed the newspaper of the official denials of the armistice news before the 9 November issue was printed for circulation, incredibly, the coverage went on to affirm that there is “Peace Once More” and “now we can breathe freely . . . .
+The Saturday-weekly Merthyr Express related on 9 November how the armistice news “seemed to fly on the wings of the wind”, causing “great excitement” in Merthyr where “seldom on a fine Thursday afternoon have the streets of the old town been so thronged . . . both old and young in their faces showed that they had big expectations”.
+And how, at “about 5 o’clock p.m.”, the paper had confirmation by telephone from “the Cardiff [Coal] Exchange” that the “German Parliamentaires had signed the armistice at 2.30 [making] it . . . effectually unconditional capitulation”.
+Incredibly however, nobody appears to have informed the paper of the official denials that were announced later, for it then affirmed that there is “Peace Once More” and “now we can breathe freely . . . .
 The multitude’s big expectations have been realised.”
-And the paper’s editorial on the following page, under “Glad Tidings of Great Joy”, declared that “the last long step towards peace has been taken by Germany.
+And its editorial on a separate page, under “Glad Tidings of Great Joy”, declared that “the last long step towards peace has been taken by Germany.
 She has signed the armistice proffered by the Allies.”
-(It is easy to imagine how some readers reacted.)
-The following week’s edition completely ignored the 9 November error, and gave readers a two-page feature about Monday 11 November’s Real Armistice.35
+(It is easy to imagine how some readers reacted to this.)

-In Swansea, further west along the coast from Cardiff, there was virtually no celebrating.
-If the Cambria Daily Leader and the town’s other local newspaper, the South Wales Evening Post, are to be believed, Swansea was the regional exception: most people there remained calm about the armistice news and kept their “sanity” on 7 November, thanks largely to the two newspapers’ effective containment of the Reuters bulletin.
+In Swansea, farther west along the coast from Cardiff, there was virtually no celebrating.
+If the Cambria Daily Leader and the town’s other local paper, the South Wales Evening Post, are to be believed, Swansea was the regional exception: most people there remained calm and kept their “sanity” on 7 November, thanks largely to the two papers’ effective containment of the Reuters news.
+The Daily Leader became aware of it not long after 4:15 pm, rushed out “a few dozen” sheets announcing it before Reuters’ follow-on telegram, and then promptly halted the distribution.
+All but seven were eventually retrieved.
+In a “happy circumstance”, the South Wales Evening Post was able to cancel its impending armistice notification as soon as it received Reuters’ retraction; it circulated the Foreign Office warnings around 5:30 pm.
+36

-As well as the peace celebrations on 7 November, South Wales newspapers drew attention to what were considered to be serious economic consequences of the Reuters armistice bulletin.
-For, as the news spread, people not only left their homes to celebrate but also their workplaces.
+As well as the peace celebrations on 7 November, South Wales papers drew attention to what were considered to be serious economic consequences of the Reuters bulletin.
+For, people not only left their homes to celebrate but also their workplaces.
 In “scores of shops, factories, and works of all descriptions” they “downed tools”, disrupting whatever productive activities they were engaged in.

 At the Dowlais iron and steel works, close to the docks in Cardiff, “the furnaces were allowed to go out”, reducing output there “for some days”.
-In “the several works” at Neath, “labour was immediately suspended”; and in Newport and elsewhere night shifts were cancelled “in many industrial concerns”.
-The following day – Friday – miners from “the Main and other collieries around Skewen and Neath Abbey” stayed at home and works in Britonferry were “still idle”.
+In “the several works” at Neath, “labour was immediately suspended”; in Newport “the workmen at Messrs Lysaghts [steelworks] knocked off work at six o’clock for the night to celebrate ‘the event’”; and night shifts “in many industrial concerns” elsewhere were cancelled.
+On Friday, miners from “the Main and other collieries around Skewen and Neath Abbey” stayed at home and works in Britonferry were “still idle”.
 The effect on coal production was “particularly serious”, in the opinion of the Daily Leader, “in view of the already grave [national] shortage of coal”.
-The Ministry of Shipping agreed, blaming Reuters’ armistice announcement “in certain Cardiff newspapers” for the loss of “about 50,000 tons of coal” for export shipment at a time of “serious arrears on all coal programmes”.37
+The Ministry of Shipping agreed, and blamed the Reuters armistice announcement “in certain Cardiff newspapers” for the loss of “about 50,000 tons of coal” for export shipment at a time of “serious arrears on all coal programmes”.37

-It is highly likely that similar disruption and losses also occurred in England and Scotland as a result of the false armistice news.
-But newspapers in the industrial Midlands and the North gave little information about anything that happened there on 7 November to do with the False Armistice (as noted).
-And papers in Scotland (below) may also have been reluctant to mention it.
-Reported or not, the economic consequences were a major reason why Reuters and the Press Association subsequently faced prosecution for releasing the false armistice bulletin to the papers.
+It is highly likely that similar disruption and losses also occurred in England and Scotland.
+But newspapers in the industrial Midlands and the North (as noted), and those in Scotland (below) contain little about industrial-production interruptions on 7 November due to the False Armistice.
+However, reported or not, the economic consequences were a major reason why Reuters and the Press Association subsequently faced prosecution for releasing the false armistice bulletin to the papers.

 IN SCOTLAND

-In Scotland’s capital, the Reuters bulletin caused “a tremendous sensation” and the Edinburgh Evening News lost “not a moment in publishing it”.
-But as in other places, almost as soon as the news started selling on the streets, “instructions arrived to cancel [it]”.
-Whether there were peace celebrations in the city, neither it nor the Scotsman (also published in Edinburgh) said; but both described how the news affected the United States when it arrived there the same day.38
+In Scotland’s capital, the Reuters bulletin produced “a tremendous sensation” and the Edinburgh Evening News lost “not a moment in publishing it”.
+But as elsewhere, almost as soon as it was received, “instructions arrived to cancel [it]”.
+Whether there were peace celebrations in the city, neither it nor the Scotsman – also Edinburgh-based – said; but both described the 7 November celebrations in the United States.
+38

 The town of Falkirk, about thirty miles north-west of Edinburgh, was gripped “very badly” by the “peace-declared fever”.
-The evening newspapers’ arrival failed to “kill the canard”, the rumour persisted, and “an air of expectancy” kept many people in the poorly lit streets waiting in vain for an official confirmation of the end of the war.
+The evening papers failed to “kill the canard”, the rumour persisted and “an air of expectancy” kept many people in the poorly lit streets waiting in vain for an official confirmation.
 But any celebrations that occurred there are not mentioned.
-In Motherwell, south-west of the capital and a few miles south-east of Glasgow, the local weekly paper noted, without any elaboration, that the armistice news had arrived just as workmen were finishing for the day and “was received everywhere with the greatest enthusiasm”.39
+In Motherwell, south-west of the capital and a few miles south-east of Glasgow, the local weekly paper noted, without any elaboration, that the peace news came just as workmen were finishing for the day and “was received everywhere with the greatest enthusiasm”.
+39

-Across the Firth of Forth, the “absurd rumour” circulated late into the night in Kirkcaldy and Burntisland, and the “curious went to bed wondering if [the morning] newspapers would contain anything substantial”.
-While (not made known at the time) the armistice news had also spread to warships of the Grand Fleet stationed at Rosyth.40
+Across the Firth of Forth, the “absurd rumour” continued late into the night in Kirkcaldy and Burntisland, and the “curious went to bed wondering if [the morning] newspapers would contain anything substantial”.
+While – unreported at the time – it also spread to warships of the Grand Fleet stationed at Rosyth.
+40

-In Aberdeen, on the coast far to the north-east of Edinburgh and Glasgow, the local paper rushed out a special edition announcing the armistice news, which then spread “throughout the whole city” before it was able to print the Foreign Office warning about it.
+In Aberdeen, on the coast far to the north-east of Edinburgh and Glasgow, the local paper rushed out a special edition and the news went around “the whole city” before it printed the Foreign Office warning about it.
 By then, people had “entered enthusiastically into rejoicings over [the] end of hostilities”, though there was also “a certain disappointment” that the Germans would escape “the horrors of invasion and the terrifying air warfare” a prolongation of the war would mean for them.
-The general excitement “ran high” well into the evening as people “thronged” the streets and crowded around the newspaper offices in Broad Street waiting for more information.
-When news did arrive – “shortly after nine o’clock” – it was that the German armistice delegation had not yet arrived at the front lines.
-Even then some waited “until close on midnight . . . on the off-chance of hearing later news”, before finally accepting the disappointment “philosophically”.41
+The general excitement “ran high” well into the evening as people “thronged” the streets and crowded around the newspaper offices in Broad Street waiting to hear more.
+“Shortly after nine o’clock”, they learnt that the German armistice delegation was not yet at the Front.
+But even then some waited “until close on midnight . . . on the off-chance of hearing later news”, and before finally accepting things “philosophically”.
+41

-Several other papers promoted the idea of the False Armistice as a rehearsal for what they decided was a rapidly approaching genuine one.
-But many complained that the British public had been needlessly misled, their hopes and spirits raised one minute only to be dashed the next.
-Publication of the false armistice news, they asserted, was a “piece of very bad work” about which people had every “right to be affronted”.43 And they were quick to name who they assumed was to blame for what had happened.
+Several papers promoted the idea of the False Armistice as a rehearsal for what they anticipated was a rapidly approaching genuine one.
+But many others complained that the British public had been needlessly misled, their expectations and spirits raised one minute only to be dashed the next, that publication of the armistice misinformation was a “piece of very bad work” about which people had every “right to be affronted”.
+43 And they were quick to name who they assumed was to blame for what had happened.

 BLAME FOR THE FALSE ARMISTICE IN BRITAIN

-At the time, when the US Army was fully engaged in the Allied offensive forcing the Germans back along the whole Western Front, any explicit public criticism of the Americans over the false armistice message would have been unthinkable.
-Indeed, regardless of circumstances, adverse press comments about the actions of any of Britain’s Allies would have been considered disloyal.
-They would presumably also have displeased the censors.
+At the time, when the US Army was fully engaged in the Allied offensive forcing the Germans back along the whole Western Front, any explicit public criticism of the Americans over the False Armistice would have been unthinkable.
+Indeed, regardless of circumstances, adverse comments about the actions of any of Britain’s Allies would have been deemed disloyal.
+They would presumably also have displeased the press censors.

-Newspapers therefore refrained from asking probing questions about the source of the armistice message.
-The most a few said about it were brief remarks such as “the report emanated from the American Embassy in London”; “the original statement was inaccurate and was due to a mistake at the Embassies”; “[it] was a misunderstanding of a message in high American quarters [in London]”; and “how the alleged ‘official’ American message got out remains for the present a mystery.”Most, however, avoided mentioning it.44
+Editors therefore refrained from asking probing questions about the source of the news; many avoided mentioning it.
+A few made brief remarks such as “the report emanated from the American Embassy in London”; “the original statement was inaccurate and was due to a mistake at the Embassies”; “[it] was a misunderstanding of a message in high American quarters [in London]”; and “how the alleged ‘official’ American message got out remains for the present a mystery”.
+44

-Reuters’ part in the events surprised many papers.
-As two Scottish ones put it, “the most reliable foreign news agency in the world” had been associated with “an erroneous message on a matter of such momentous concern”.45 But they did not criticize it for releasing the American news.
+Reuters’ part in the False Armistice surprised many papers.
+As two Scottish ones put it, “the most reliable foreign news agency in the world” had been associated with “an erroneous message on a matter of such momentous concern”.
+45 But they did not criticize it for releasing the American information.
 Rather, Reuters’ sound reputation, affirmed by many papers, served for some to justify their own readiness to rush the bulletin into print.
 As the Yorkshire Telegraph and Star explained, the bulletin “seemed to us, and to anyone familiar with dealing with news, to be absolutely reliable, and on the strength of this [we published it].
-We regret that any of our readers should have been misinformed through us, but really this was not our fault.”46
+We regret that any of our readers should have been misinformed through us, but really this was not our fault.”
+46

-The Press Bureau censors, however, had not blundered.
-As it happened, they did not see the armistice bulletin before Reuters telegraphed it to the Press Association.
-Entirely legitimately under the wartime so-called ‘voluntary press censorship’, Reuters issued the news without first submitting it to the censors for approval.
+The censors, however, had not blundered.
+As a matter of fact, they did not see the armistice bulletin before Reuters telegraphed it to the Press Association: entirely legitimately under the wartime ‘voluntary press [self-]censorship’, Reuters had issued it without first submitting it to the censors for approval.

-Nevertheless, in a normal course of events on 7 November the censors would still have received the unsubmitted bulletin before it went out, checked its details, found them to be wrong and blocked its publication.
-And there would have been no False Armistice in Britain.
-This is because, under the cable censorship regulations, press telegrams sent within the country from one newspaper to another, containing information specifically about the war, had to be diverted by Post Office Telegraph Service clerks to the cable censors at the Official Press Bureau.
+Nevertheless, if the established procedures had been followed on 7 November the bulletin would have been submitted to the censors for approval.
+These would have checked its details, found them to be wrong, blocked it, and thereby spared Britain its False Armistice Day.
+Because, under the cable censorship regulations, telegrams specifically about the war, sent within the country from one newspaper to another, had to be diverted by Post Office Telegraph Service clerks to the cable censors at the Official Press Bureau.

-The telegram from Reuters to the Press Association was a press telegram; the message it carried was clearly about the war.
-It should therefore have been forwarded straight to the censors.
+The telegram from Reuters to the PA was clearly about the war.
+It should therefore have been diverted to the censors.
 But it was not.
-Instead, clerks at the Central Telegraph Office in London immediately transmitted it, and Reuters’ American Embassy armistice misinformation thus bypassed the Official Press Bureau.
+Clerks at the Central Telegraph Office in London immediately transmitted it, and Reuters’ armistice misinformation thus bypassed the Official Press Bureau.

-Had the news been true, Reuters and the Press Association would have enjoyed a memorable scoop over their rivals; as it was, by circulating what turned out to be false war news they broke DORA Regulation 27 prohibiting the publication of “false reports” or “false statements”.
+Had the bulletin been true, Reuters and the PA would have enjoyed a memorable scoop over their rivals; as it was, by circulating what turned out to be false war news they contravened DORA Regulation 27 prohibiting the publication of “false reports” or “false statements”.
 This, and the adverse effects on industrial production attributable to it, led the directors of the Press Bureau to refer the two agencies to the Director of Public Prosecutions (DPP).
 He in turn referred them to the Attorney-General.
-But it was eventually decided not to take the agencies to court, and Reuters and the Press Association were thus spared prosecution.
+But it was eventually decided not to take the agencies to court, and Reuters and the PA were thus spared prosecution.
 Instead, the DPP formally rebuked both of them for what they had done.

-For its Telegraph Service clerks’ crucially important failure to divert the Reuters bulletin for censorship on 7 November, the Post Office received a letter of complaint from the Press Bureau directors.
+For its Telegraph Service clerks’ crucially important failure to divert the Reuters armistice telegram for censorship on 7 November, the Press Bureau directors made an official complaint to the Post Office authorities.

-To the editors of newspapers that had published its bulletin on 7 November, Reuters’ manager wrote a “strictly private & confidential” letter the following month setting out what had happened.
-He assured them that the agency had “acted in entire good faith” but, he confided, it had been “misled” by “American authorities [who] were in the same position”.49
+To the editors of papers that had published its bulletin on 7 November, Reuters’ manager wrote a “strictly private & confidential” letter in December setting out what had happened.
+He assured them that the agency had “acted in entire good faith” but, he confided, it had been “misled” by “American authorities [who] were in the same position”.
+49

 ENDNOTES